savaslabs/sumac/README.md

 #### Projects

-This section contains two sub-sections, `exclude` and `map`.
 You can use the `exclude` section to add the Harvest IDs for projects that you don't want to push time entries to.
 This is helpful for "Internal" or "Overhead" projects that you don't need to sync with Redmine projects.

-The `map` sub-section is where we tell Sumac how a Harvest project ID maps to a Redmine project name.
-This is optional, but recommended.
-When a mapping is defined here, Sumac will validate that the Redmine issue number in a Harvest time entry is valid for the corresponding project in Redmine.